barryclark/jekyll-now/_posts/2020-4-26-graphql-holochain.md

 * A user should be able to query all posts
 * A user should be able to query posts for an specific agent

+Before beginning, we should install all the apollo necessary dependencies that make all this work:

+`npm install apollo-boost graphql graphql-tool`

 ### Defining your schema

 In general, **defining your schema first can be a very good starting point**: it gives a clear contract between the frontend and the backend layers, and the returning data can be easily mocked.
 This way, different teams can work parallely on the different parts of your app and still be compatible afterwards.